RSLCPP -- Deterministic Simulations Using ROS 2: Acknowledgment

 \section{Acknowledgment}

-Author contributions: S. Sagmeister, as the first author, designed the structure of the article and contributed essentially to the development and implementation of the presented framework.
-M. Weinmann and P. Pitschi contributed to the paper writing and the framework's design and implementation.
+Author contributions: S. Sagmeister, as the first author, designed the article's structure and essentially contributed to developing and implementing the framework.
+M. Weinmann and P. Pitschi contributed to the writing, design, and implementation.
 M. Lienkamp made an essential contribution to the concept of the research project.
 He revised the paper critically for important intellectual content.
 M. Lienkamp gives final approval for the version to be published and agrees to all aspects of the work.
 As a guarantor, he accepts responsibility for the overall integrity of the paper.
 AI tools (GPT5.2, Gemini 3 Pro) were used exclusively for editorial, code, and documentation refinement of author-provided input.